Tam Kung Temple

 • Feel the sights and emotions of early Chinese immigrants

-• See how the temple offered solace, reflection, and community
+• Learn how the temple was a space for solace, reflection, and community

 • Understand how traditions and spirituality helped people endure discrimination and separation